iAmMe27/Tahrovin/README.md

 ## Uninstalling Tahrovin
 No fancy uninstallation needed, you can just delete the Tahrovin folder and it'll be gone.
 There'll be no files left inside your Steam installation folder because Tahrovin uses the stock game feature of Wabbajack.

+## Thank You's
+Massive thank you to the following people:
+  * cacophony for making Licentia - Licentia was my first NSFW Skyrim list.
+It was, and still is, an amazing modlist.
+Seriously, go play it!
+Licentia inspired Tahrovin in many ways.
+  * Tsukino for making Tsukiro - Tsukiro is also an amazing modlist that deserves your attention.
+Tsukiro also inspired Tahrovin a lot.
+  * The Wabbajack team for making the modern day equivalent of a miracle to make all these modlists possible in the first place.